 Smaller safety pin

 What to Do:

-- Have him cut two squares of contact paper, about 2”x2”.
+Have him cut two squares of contact paper that are about 2”x 2”.
 He can peel the backing off of one piece and lay the clover onto it, pressing it flat.

-- Open the small safety pin, and have him place the shamrock “charm” that he just made onto it.
+Open the small safety pin, and have him string the shamrock “charm” he just made onto it.
 Use the colored beads to fill up the rest of the pin in a rainbow pattern.
 When it’s full, close it.

-- Using the pliers, unbend the coil on the large safety pin.
-This will allow him to put the beads all the way onto the pin and still be able to attach it to a shirt.
+Using the pliers, unbend the coil on the large safety pin.
+This will allow him to put the beads all the way onto the pin and still be able to attach it to an article of clothing.

-- Fill it halfway with the green beads, and then thread on the smaller safety pin with the shamrock charm.
-After he fills it the rest of the way with green beads, he's all done!
+Fill it halfway with the green beads, and then thread on the smaller safety pin with the shamrock charm.
+After he fills it the rest of the way with green beads, his pin will be complete!